ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Experiments

-Finally, ASM-CNN provides extremely accurate segmentations in all three datasets.
-The results obtained by our proposed are the same with those by ROBEX with smoothed boundaries.
-However we can still keep the gray and dura matter in our extracted brains in most of cases in which they are usually left out by ROBEX (see the second scans in Figure \ref{fig:axial_coronal}).
-Although there are some minor leakage into the skull in ASM-CNN, it happens least than ROBEX and BEAST with smaller oversegmentation.
-The critical impact of our method is that it can work precisely for the small size brains in group I where other methods usually fail at.
-We observe in scans from this group in Figure \ref{fig:IBSR_Compare} - \ref{fig:OASIS_Compare} that our extractions are identical to the groundtruth even for the tiny size brains (see two last scans in Figure \ref{fig:IBSR_Compare}).
-However the final result still has a few false negatives and false positive in some cases because of the complex structure in this group.
-In spite of some minor incorrect segmentation, ASM-CNN still has a better performance than others with higher accuracy.
+ASMCNN can provide extremely accurate segmentation in these three datasets.
+We achieve the same results as ROBEX with smooth boundaries and keep both gray and dura matter inside extracted brains for most cases, which are usually left out by ROBEX.
+Although there are minor leakages into the skull by ASMCNN, its occurrence is less than both ROBEX and BEAST, as it only generates a smaller number of over-segmentation results.
+The critical impact of the method is that it can precisely work for small-size brains in Group I as well, meanwhile other techniques usually fail.
+As shown in Figures \ref{fig:IBSR_Compare} - \ref{fig:LPBA_Compare}, our results are mostly similar to the ground-truth images especially for tiny-size brains (Figure \ref{fig:IBSR_Compare}).
+The method does not avoid a few false negatives and false positives in this group on account of the complexity of the brain structure.
+Nevertheless, ASMCNN can mostly obtain a better performance than others with higher accuracy.